evandipro2004/MULTI-SOCIAL-PLATFORM-/README.md

 # MULTI-SOCIAL-PLATFORM-

 This app will be very useful for those whose phones have less ram or older models, and who cannot use many social media.
- Many social media usage opportunities in one app.
+ Many social media like Facebook, Inatagram, Telegram, Flickr, Youtube, Youtube video downloader, Termux help line , usage opportunities in one app.